angarsky/diveintopython/learn/file_handling/json.md

 The `json.dump()` function writes Python data into a JSON file.
 It takes a Python object and directly writes it to a specified file in JSON format, suitable for storage or transmission.

-Example - writing to a JSON file:
+Example of writing to a JSON file:

 ```python
 import json